jidongbsu/cs333/labs/vpn/README.md

 # sudo route add -net 192.168.53.0/24 tun0
 ```

-Explanation: this command adds a routing rule to the system saying that any traffic goes to 192.168.53.0/24 should go through the network interface tun0; without this routing rule, such traffic will go through the default network interface card.
+**Explanation**: this command adds a routing rule to the system saying that any traffic goes to 192.168.53.0/24 should go through the network interface tun0; without this routing rule, such traffic will go through the default network interface card.

 Step 8: on VM1, set up a routing rule for the 192.168.53.0/24 network.
 Also add another routing rule for www.google.com packets to be sent through the tunnel.